zadescoxp/kadeconsole/README.md

   ╚═╝  ╚═╝╚═╝  ╚═╝╚═════╝ ╚══════╝  CONSOLE  v0.1.0
 ```

-Bloomberg terminals cost ~$24k/year. kadeConsole is free.
-It gives you the muscle-memory command grammar of a real terminal, dense richly-formatted output, and **Jev** (TypeSafe AI) embedded in every screen — delivering the one non-obvious insight that raw numbers alone can't.
+kadeConsole is free and gives you the muscle-memory command grammar of a real terminal, dense richly-formatted output, and LLMs (such as Jev, OpenAI, or Anthropic) embedded in every screen — delivering the one non-obvious insight that raw numbers alone can't.

 ---